toptal/granite/docs/tutorial.md

 rails g scaffold book title:string
 ```

-Now, we can start working in the first business action.
+Now, we can start working on the first business action.

 Let's generate the boilerplate business action class with Rails granite generator: